Scandinavia: Different meanings of the term Scandinavian

 The term Scandinavian may be used with two principal meanings, in an ethnic or cultural sense and as a modern and more inclusive demonym.

-In the ethnic or cultural sense, the term Scandinavian traditionally refers to speakers of Scandinavian languages, who are mainly descendants of the peoples historically known as Norsemen, but also to some extent of immigrants and others who have been assimilated into that culture and language.
+In the ethnic or cultural sense, the term Scandinavian traditionally refers to speakers of Scandinavian languages, who are mainly descendants of the peoples historically known as Norsemen.
 In this sense the term refers primarily to native Danes, Norwegians and Swedes as well as descendants of Scandinavian settlers such as the Icelanders and the Faroese.
 The term is also used in this ethnic sense, to refer to the modern descendants of the Norse, in studies of linguistics and culture.

 Additionally the term Scandinavian is used demonymically to refer to all modern inhabitants or citizens of Scandinavian countries.
 Within Scandinavia the demonymic term primarily refers to inhabitants or citizens of Denmark, Norway and Sweden.
 In English usage inhabitants or citizens of Iceland, the Faroe Islands and Finland are sometimes included as well.
 English general dictionaries often define the noun Scandinavian demonymically as meaning any inhabitant of Scandinavia (which might be narrowly conceived or broadly conceived).

 There is a certain ambiguity and political contestation as to which peoples should be referred to as Scandinavian in this broader sense.
 Sámi people who live in Norway and Sweden are generally included as Scandinavians in the demonymic sense; the Sámi of Finland may be included in English usage, but usually not in local usage; the Sámi of Russia are not included.
 However, the use of the term "Scandinavian" with reference to the Sámi is complicated by the historical attempts by Scandinavian majority peoples and governments in Norway and Sweden to assimilate the Sámi people into the Scandinavian culture and languages, making the inclusion of the Sámi as "Scandinavians" controversial among many Sámi.
 Modern Sámi politicians and organizations often stress the status of the Sámi as a people separate from and equal to the Scandinavians, with their own language and culture, and are apprehensive about being included as "Scandinavians" in light of earlier Scandinavian assimilation policies.